-Basic first aid training can helps train candidates to be prepared for almost any emergency.
-The leading cause of death in Canada is cardiovascular diseases such as heart attacks, cardiac arrest and strokes.
-By learning first aid, CPR and how to use a automated external defibrillator (AED) through basic first aid and CPR training you can dramatically increase the chances of survival for victims of cardiovascular disease.
+Basic first aid training equips individuals to handle almost any emergency situation.
+In Canada, cardiovascular diseases, including heart attacks, cardiac arrest, and strokes, are the leading causes of death.
+By learning first aid, CPR, and how to use an automated external defibrillator (AED), you can significantly improve the chances of survival for victims of cardiovascular emergencies.

 Different Providers